harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-changes-dash-board.md

 The Changes list displays all the change events along with the following details:

-- TIME: Time at which the event occurred
+- **TIME**: Time at which the event occurred.
-- DESCRIPTION: Description of the event.
+- **DESCRIPTION**: Description of the event.
 For example, Kubernetes ConfigMap event.
-- MONITORED SERVICE NAME: Name of the monitored service associated with the event.
+- **MONITORED SERVICE NAME**: Name of the monitored service associated with the event.
-- TYPE: Type of the change source.
-For example, Infrastructure.
+- **TYPE**: Type of the change source.
+For example, infrastructure.
-- SOURCE: Name of the change source.
+- **SOURCE**: Name of the change source.
 For example, K8sCluster.

 ![changes list](./static/change-impact-changes-list.png)

 ### View change event details

-Select a change event to see more details about that event.
+Select a change event to see its details.
 The change event details screen appears.
 It has the following details:

 - Name of the service, environment, source, and event type.
 - Time and date at which the event was triggered.
-- YAML file for the event
+- YAML file for the event.
 - Service Health score timeline displaying the health of the service.

 You can hover over the timeline to view the change event details.

-#### View Changes in YAML Format
+#### View changes in YAML file
 You can compare the current and previous YAML files for the event.
 To do this, select **Show YAML Change**.